top of page

 Materials: Polylactic Acid (PLA), Thermoplastic Elastomer (TPE), nylon fishing lines.

-The grasping tool project consists of a personally manufactured 3D printed prosthetic hand designed by Gyrobot Ltd that uses both rigid and elastic 3D printable materials to produce a functional biomimetic grasping tool.
-The design, published under the name Flexy-Hand 2, effectively uses the capabilities of additive manufacturing technologies to produce an organic looking prosthetic hand that allows the user to grasp a variety of irregular objects.
-The Flexy-Hand 2 is part of the repertoire of wrist powered devices available for individuals with upper limb mobility needs offered by the e-NABLE community.
-In contrast with the other popular 3D printed prosthetic hands, the Flexy-Hand 2 design features organic contours and an overall highly biomimetic shape, as opposed to sharp geometric corners and exposed mechanical components used by designs like the Cyborg Beast or the Raptor Reloaded.
-It is important to highlight that the highly geometric designs have been optimized for additive manufacturing technologies with a wide variety of 3D printing platforms in mind, they minimize overhangs and favor flat surfaces that can be easily 3D printed by resting flat in the print bed.
+The grasping tool project features a personally manufactured 3D printed prosthetic hand, designed by Gyrobot Ltd, that utilizes both rigid and elastic 3D printable materials to create a functional biomimetic grasping tool.
+The design, known as Flexy-Hand 2, effectively leverages additive manufacturing technologies to produce an organic-looking prosthetic hand, enabling the user to grasp various irregular objects.
+Flexy-Hand 2 is part of the e-NABLE community's repertoire of wrist-powered devices available for individuals with upper limb mobility needs.
+Unlike other popular 3D printed prosthetic hands, Flexy-Hand 2 features organic contours and a highly biomimetic shape, in contrast to the sharp geometric corners and exposed mechanical components of designs like the Cyborg Beast or Raptor Reloaded.
+It is important to note that the highly geometric designs have been optimized for a wide variety of 3D printing platforms, minimizing overhangs and favoring flat surfaces that can be easily printed on a flat print bed.

-The design uses thermoplastic elastomer hinges in all joints to allow flexion of fingers and wrist.
-Flexion is powered by biological wrist movements which are transferred via nylon fishing line tendons to each finger.
-The flexible hinges favor an extended position when resting and their resistance to flexion can be modulated by adjusting 3D printing parameters, with more plastic density resulting in more resistance.
+Flexy-Hand 2 uses thermoplastic elastomer (TPE) hinges in all joints to allow finger and wrist flexion.
+Biological wrist movements power flexion, transferred via nylon fishing line tendons to each finger.
+The flexible hinges favor an extended position when resting, and their resistance to flexion can be adjusted by modifying 3D printing parameters, with increased plastic density resulting in more resistance.
 The tension of each finger tendon can be adjusted by tightening screws located in the wrist gauntlet.

 flexy-hand 2